Filter Results (292)

 - Patient record management: Document and manage all information related to a patient's medical history, services rendered, bills, appointment history, etc.

-- Physician management: Record physicians' in- and out-time and keep a record of their information and expertise, and appointments.
+- Doctor management: Record doctors' in- and out-time and keep a record of their information and expertise, and appointments.

 - Appointment scheduling: Manage appointments and display current bookings and open slots on a calendar.